tjd1234/cmpt120fall2022/lectures/lecture12/lecture12notes.md

 ## If-statements

-**If-statements** are the main way of making decisions in Python.
+**If-statements** are the main way of making decisions in Python and they come in a few different styles.
 For example:

 ```python
 name = input('Who are you? ')